labrosse/labrosse.github.io/_pages/MaCoMaOc.md

 ## Publications
 * St&eacute;phane Labrosse, Adrien Morison, Renaud Deguen, and Thierry Alboussi&egrave;re.
- Rayleigh-B&eacute;nard convection with a phase change at either or both horizontal boundaries.
+ Rayleigh-B&eacute;nard convection in a creeping solid with a phase change at either or both horizontal boundaries.
- <em>J. Fluid Mech.</em>, 2017.
+Accepted for publication in <em>J. Fluid Mech.</em>, 2018.
+See the submitted version:
- Submitted.
 [&nbsp;<a href="https://arxiv.org/abs/1708.00791">http</a>&nbsp;|
 <a href="/publications_abstracts#Labrosse_etal2017">Abstract</a>&nbsp;]